Newport, Tennessee: Geography

-Newport is located in western Cocke County at (35.963318, -83.196542).
-The town is situated along the Pigeon River in an area where the foothills of the Great Smoky Mountains descend into the French Broad drainage basins.
+Newport is located in western Cocke County and is situated along the Pigeon River in an area where the foothills of the Great Smoky Mountains descend into the French Broad drainage basins.
 English Mountain rises prominently to the southwest and Hall Top Mountain rises to the southeast, with the Pigeon River cutting a valley between the two.
 The Great Smoky Mountains National Park boundary passes some 15 mi to the south.

 The confluence of the French Broad, Nolichucky, and Pigeon rivers occurs 10 mi northwest of Newport in an area once known as Forks-of-the-River.
 This area now comprises the northeastern section of Douglas Lake, which was created by an impoundment of the French Broad by the Tennessee Valley Authority in the 1940s.
 The French Broad eventually merges with the Holston River in Knoxville to form the Tennessee River, some 40 mi to the west of Newport.

 Several major federal highways intersect at Newport.
 Interstate 40 passes through the city's southern section about 18 mi north of the North Carolina border.
 U.S. Route 321 runs perpendicular to I-40, approaching Newport from Cosby to the south.
 U.S. Route 411 merges with U.S. Route 70 in Carson Springs, and the merged road enters Newport from the west, intersecting US-321 in downtown Newport.
 US-70 continues east to Del Rio, Tennessee, and Hot Springs, North Carolina, while US-321 turns north and crosses the Pigeon and French Broad en route to Greeneville and northeastern Tennessee.

 Newport consists of several sections relating to its historical development.
 The main section of town, centered around the courthouse, is situated along the south bank of the Pigeon amongst a series of relatively low but steep cliffs.
 North of the main section is "Oldtown", situated between the Pigeon and French Broad, which was the town's main area before the arrival of the railroad in the late 19th century.
 A more modern section of town has developed along US-321 between the courthouse area and I-40.

 According to the United States Census Bureau, the city has a total area of 14.3 km2, all of it land.